 Maxim D. Shrayer, a bilingual author, scholar, and translator, is a professor of Russian, English, and Jewish Studies at Boston College.
 Born in 1967 to a writer’s family, Shrayer grew up in Moscow and immigrated to the United States in 1987.
-He has authored and edited over 15 books of scholarship, nonfiction, fiction, poetry, and translation in English and Russian among them The World of Nabokov’s Stories (2000), Voices of Jewish-Russian Literature (2018), Genrikh Sapgir: An Avant-Garde Classic (2004; with David Shrayer-Petrov), Yom Kippur in Amsterdam: Stories, Waiting for America: A Story of Emigration (2009), and the forthcoming A Russian Immigrant: Three Novellas.
-Shrayer’s works have been translated into nine languages.
-He directs the Project on Russian and Eurasian Jewry at Harvard’s Davis Center.
-Shrayer’s Anthology of Jewish-Russian Literature (2007) won a 2007 National Jewish Book Award, and in 2012, he received a Guggenheim Fellowship.
+He has authored and edited almost twenty books of scholarship, nonfiction, fiction, poetry, and translation in English and Russian among them The World of Nabokov’s Stories (2000), Voices of Jewish-Russian Literature (2018), Genrikh Sapgir: An Avant-Garde Classic (2004; with David Shrayer-Petrov), Yom Kippur in Amsterdam: Stories, Waiting for America: A Story of Emigration (2009), and A Russian Immigrant: Three Novellas.
+Shrayer’s works have been translated into ten languages.
+His Anthology of Jewish-Russian Literature (2007) won a 2007 National Jewish Book Award, and in 2012, he received a Guggenheim Fellowship.
+Shrayer’s most recent book is Of Politics and Pandemics: Songs of a Russian Immigrant.
 Follow him at @MaximDShrayer.